wipa-frn/generate-qr-code/README.md

 ### Project Detail

 - Users can log in by username and password.
-- Allow acess location and click button generate QR code.
+- Allow access location and click button generate QR code.
 - Show QR Code information and QR code picture.
 - QR code expires in 2 minutes.